Intertidal Wetland Project

 In 2014, the Research Foundation of CUNY (LaGuardia Community College) received a $130,178 GCEF grant (and provided $130,911 in matching funds) to assess degraded shorelines along Newtown Creek (currently comprised of rip-rap and eroded bulkheads) as potential sites for “constructed” intertidal wetland habitat.
 Major project activities being funded by GCEF include:

-- Creating conceptual designs – in collaboration with the community and professional contractors – for habitat construction at 2 potential shoreline sites
+- Creating conceptual designs – in collaboration with the community and professional contractors – for habitat construction at two potential shoreline sites

-- Advancing 1 of these sites to a fully-engineered design, including construction drawings, cost estimates, and permits
+- Advancing one of these sites to a fully-engineered design, including construction drawings, cost estimates, and permits

 - Installing “soft” habitat along the walls of existing “hard” bulkheads